GA-repos/git-github/README.md

 ## Demo: Linking with GitHub

 So we have a local repository.
-Watch as I create a GitHub repository.
-Why GitHub?
+Watch as I create a Git Enterprise repository.
+Why Git Enterprise?
 So we can backup our code online.
 It also provides us with a useful graphical interface and useful collaboration features.

 ## Lab: Creating & Pushing

-Now create your own GitHub repository:
+Now create your own Git Enterprise repository:

 - Name the repository `game-of-gits-<your name>`
 - Set repo to `Public`